-Study abroad is a life-changing experience for college students.
+Study abroad is a life-changing experience for higher education students.

 I’ll never forget my experience in Zimbabwe, for instance.
 Before I spent a semester during my junior year at Colorado College studying in this southern African nation, I was sure I wanted to go to medical school and work in a major U.S. city.

 But when I returned from Zimbabwe, I was smitten with a desire to explore more of the world.
 As a result, I ended up joining the student newspaper and pursuing a career in journalism rather than medicine.
-I then spent the better part of the decade after I graduated from college continent-hopping around the globe, including multiple return trips to Africa, writing more than 30 travel guides for Lonely Planet.
+As a college graduate, I then spent the better part of a decade continent-hopping around the globe, including multiple return trips to Africa, writing more than 30 travel guides for Lonely Planet.

 I’m far from the only one who had a transformative study abroad program.
 Today Eric Stoen runs a popular family travel blog, Travel Babbo, which has roots in his experience studying in Italy and Germany while at Pepperdine University.